wghglory/gitbook/Javascript/ES6/promise.md

 });
 ```

-If your promise only has resolve, below is the same:
+If your promise only has resolved, below is the same:

 ```javascript
 new Promise(function(resolve, reject) {